abdelwahab494/Elevate-Task/README.md

 # Elevate Task

 Welcome to the Elevate Task project!
 This is a Flutter application developed by Abdelwahab, a 23-year-old Electrical Engineering student from Kafr El-Sheikh, Egypt, specializing in Computer Engineering.
-This project showcases a product listing app with features like category filtering, cart management, and a liked products section, built as part of a graduation project focused on creating a non-invasive blood sugar measurement device.
+This project showcases a product listing app with features like category filtering, cart management, and a liked products section.

 ## Project Overview